 If you struggle with getting omega 3 from dietary sources, talk to your doctor about supplementation.

-Your doctor will be able to tell you if omega 3 supplements may negatively interact with any medication you are taking.
+Your doctor will be able to tell you if omega 3 supplements may negatively interact with any medication you are taking, or if your medical history would be a contraindication for taking them.

 Omega 3 and Stroke